 VM-01

-The term “pretax interest maintenance reserve” (PIMR) means the statutory interest maintenance reserve liability adjusted to a pretax basis for each model segment at the projection start date.
+The term “pretax interest maintenance reserve” (PIMR) means the statutory interest maintenance reserve liability at the projection start date, adjusted to a pretax basis.

 VM-20, Section 7.D.7

 Under Section 7.D.1, any PIMR balance allocated to the group of one or more policies being modeled at the projection start date is included when determining the amount of starting assets and is then subtracted out, under Section 4 and Section 5, as the final step in calculating the modeled reserves.
 The determination of the PIMR allocation is subject to the following: